Candra0x6/Roca/contracts/USER_FLOW_POV.md

 - Configuration updates
 - Manual status changes

-This document provides a comprehensive view of how different users interact with the Arisan+ platform, showing the exact functions they call and when they call them throughout their journey.
+This document provides a comprehensive view of how different users interact with the Roca platform, showing the exact functions they call and when they call them throughout their journey.